soruly/pasu/README.md

 [![License](https://img.shields.io/github/license/soruly/2fa.svg?style=flat-square)](https://github.com/soruly/2fa/blob/master/LICENSE)
 [![GitHub Workflow Status](https://img.shields.io/github/workflow/status/soruly/2fa/Node.js%20Lint?style=flat-square)](https://github.com/soruly/2fa/actions)

-Self hosted 2-factor authentication PWA
+Self hosted 2-factor authenticator PWA

 ## Features

+- 2FA authenticator hosted on web
+- Allow others to access the OTP of your accounts
 - Installable PWA
-- Share your OTP to others, like colleagues at work
 - (TBC) Display timeout indicator
 - (TBC) Scan QR Code instead of manual input
 - (TBC) Show QR Code for copying to other devices

 **Warning**

+**It is dangerous to host 2FA authenticators on cloud.**
 This PWA is not secured by any password.
 Everyone is able to access your OTP.
 The author does not bear any losses caused by this app.